 Under ECO3, heating replacements tend to go hand in hand with insulation and energy efficiency measures.
 For the funding of ground source heat pumps, walls must be insulated and evidenced.
 The roof of each property must be insulated by a minimum of 250mm, but if the roof is flat and cannot be insulated, evidence must be provided.

-The current ECO scheme is running until 31st March 2022, at which point it is set to be replaced by ECO4 – a stream currently under consultation which is due to run from 1st April 2022 to 31st March 2026.
+The current ECO scheme is closing on 31st March 2022, at which point it is set to be replaced by ECO4 – a stream currently under consultation which is due to run from 1st April 2022 to 31st March 2026.

 Under the HHRCO, energy suppliers are required to fund measures which improve the ability of low income and vulnerable households (the ‘Affordable Warmth Group’) to heat their homes.
 This includes actions that result in heating savings, such as the replacement or repair of a boiler for example.

-The Non-Domestic RHI has now ended – please bear with us as we remove mentions of this expired funding stream across the website.
+The Non-Domestic RHI has now ended The Non-Domestic RHI scheme has now closed – please bear with us as we remove mentions of this expired funding stream across the website.
 In the meantime, visit this page to explore other funding options or contact us directly to talk about your project.
-What is the Non-Domestic RHI?
-The Non-Domestic Renewable Heat Incentive (RHI) is a…

 EDF Energy has signed an agreement with UK-based ground source heat pump manufacturer and installer Kensa Heat Pumps to fund vital energy saving measures for social housing providers and their residents.
 The industry first commitment sees a unique partnership that will provide funding support to housing associations and other registered social landlords across the UK…